krisrs1128/multimedia/README.md

 ## outcome: A fitted lm_model().
 </code></pre>

-We can calculate different types of effects using the estimated model.
-Since we’re using a linear model, the effects are identical for the two indirect settings.
-We could also visualize and carry out inference on these effects – see the vignettes for more examples.
+In any mediation analysis, there are several types of effects that could be interesting, each corresponding to different ways of traveling from the treatment to the outcome in the mediation analysis causal graph.
+In the block below, `direct_effect` captures treatment effects that bypass the microbiome; `indirect_effect` are effects that are mediated by ASV relative abundances.
+Since this example uses a linear model, the effects are identical for the two indirect settings.

     direct_effect(model, exper)